Clinical Documentation Specialist

 Become a Medical Transcriptionist

 Many healthcare providers use audio recorders to dictate their chart notes.
-These recordings are then transcribed into chart notes by medical transcriptionists.
-Medical transcriptionists may transcribe the entire recording or may use software for the bulk of the transcription and then spot-check for errors.
+Medical transcriptionists then transcribe these recordings into chart notes.
+Medical transcriptionists may transcribe the entire recording or use software for the bulk of the transcription and then spot-check for errors.

 • Typical Education: Associate or bachelor’s degree